 The main aspect of the design is a solder free concept.
 I realise soldering would give a more reliable electrical contacts possible, but then I considered that true love should allow for sorting out a broken contact once in a while :-)

 Another part of the concept is using (ID) photos as a face, allowing for a very simple way to personalise each robot.

 If you like this Ible, please give it your vote.

 2 blinking LEDs (red being the colour of love) operating on 3V.
 Some blinking LEDs are clearly underpowered on 3V.
-The ones from Opitec (n° 236135
+The ones from Opitec (n° 236135) work great.

 2 button cell batteries, 3V each.
 I use two CR 2032 for my design.
 Other batteries with other dimensions would need an adaptation of the design of the part holding the battery.